Skip to main content

 Updated over a week ago

-In this article you'll learn how to work with filenames on Lokalise.
+In this article, you’ll explore how to effectively manage filenames on Lokalise.

 Introduction

-Lokalise operates without storing files or file templates in their original form.
-When you upload translation files, Lokalise parses them to extract the keys and values, which are then saved in its database.
-However, it does maintain a record of the original files to which these keys belong, captured in the filename attribute.
+Lokalise doesn’t store files or templates in their original form.
+Instead, when you upload translation files, Lokalise parses them to extract keys and values (or textual information from DOCX, HTML, and other non-key based files), which are then saved in its database.
+While the original files aren't stored as-is, Lokalise does keep a record of their filenames to track which keys belong to which files.

 Filenames and file uploading

-Let's see how the filenames are going to be stored on Lokalise when you upload translation files.
-Suppose we have two files named main-en.json and main-lv.json.
+Let’s see how filenames are stored in Lokalise when you upload translation files.
+Suppose you have two files named main-en.json and main-lv.json.

 main-en.json: